booknex/QUEUE/replit.md

 ### Timer Tracking
 - Wait time is calculated from `lastTouchedAt` (if exists) or `createdAt`
-- Displayed in human-readable format (e.g., "2 hours", "3 days")
+- Displayed with seconds precision (e.g., "2h 45m 30s", "30m 15s", "45s")
-- **Updates in realtime every second** - no page refresh needed
+- **Updates in realtime every second** - watch the seconds tick up live
 - Client-side timer ticks continuously for immediate feedback
 - Server sync every 30 seconds ensures data consistency
 - "Touch" button resets the timer to current time and moves card to end of queue